Making Sense of Creation vs. Evolution

 Sample quotes from Creation Rediscovered regarding disagreements with other Catholics:

 a.
 Pope John Paul II (pg.
-202-206) "Has Pope John Paul II been inaccurately informed by his advisers, to the deteriment of truth?
+202-206) "Has Pope John Paul II been inaccurately informed by his advisers, to the detriment of truth?
 Some of his other scientific comments made on October 22, 1996, seem most inconsistent with the actual findings of modern science..."

 b.
 Father John Hardon (pg.
-244) Mr. Keane includes this quote from Fr.
+244) Mr. Keane disapprovingly includes this quote from Fr.
 Hardon on page 244 "The origin of planets, including the Earth, also has a variety of hypothetical explanations, but with one factor in common: The planets are derivatives from the stars.
 It is fairly agreed that the Earth and other planets are about four and a half billion years old."

 c.
 Pope Pius XII (pg.
 199-200) "In view of truth known from Tradition and highlighted by Cardinal Ruffini, why did Pope Pius XII even allow any discussion about the possible evolution of Adam's body, as though human Evolution could somehow be true?
 What need was there for further discussion – surely, enough was known already from Tradition?
 One can only speculate."